mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/index.md

 ---
 layout: layout.pug
-navigationTitle:  Percona-Server-Mongodb 0.4.0-3.6.6
+navigationTitle:  Percona-Server-MongoDB 0.4.0-3.6.6
-title: Percona-Server-Mongodb 0.4.0-3.6.6
+title: Percona-Server-MongoDB 0.4.0-3.6.6
 menuWeight: 10
 excerpt:
 featureMaturity:
 enterprise: false
 ---

-DC/OS Percona-Server-Mongodb is an automated service that makes it easy to deploy and manage [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) on Mesosphere [DC/OS](https://mesosphere.com/product/), eliminating nearly all of the complexity traditionally associated with managing a cluster of Percona-Server-Mongodb nodes.
+DC/OS Percona-Server-MongoDB is an automated service that makes it easy to deploy and manage [Percona Server for MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) on Mesosphere [DC/OS](https://mesosphere.com/product/), eliminating nearly all of the complexity traditionally associated with managing a cluster of Percona-Server-MongoDB nodes.

 ## Features